 Hingham Lobster Pound

-Located right on Hingham Harbor, this local favorite normally includes a fish market selling live or steamed lobster; that market is temporarily closed during the COVID pandemic, but you can still pick up fried seafood to go—from fish cakes to clam strips.
+Located right on Hingham Harbor, this local favorite normally includes a fish market selling live or steamed lobster, as well as the option to pick up fried seafood to go—from fish cakes to clam strips.
 On the sweet, non-seafood front, banana fritters are a perennial hit, while deep-fried Oreos and Twinkies have been known to make an appearance, too.

 4 Broad Cove Rd., Hingham, 781-749-1984, hinghamlobster.net.

-We recently pointed out the must-try clam chowder available at the Window, Row 34’s new, takeout-only concept recently debuted for the COVID era.
-But that’s not the only classic seafood-shack-style offering at this otherwise contemporary Seaport restaurant: You can also snag baskets of fried clams or oysters, plus beer-battered fish & chips (paired with to-go craft cans from Row 34’s Best of Boston-winning beer program).
+Yes, the clam chowder is a must-try at Row 34, but that’s not the only classic seafood-shack-style offering at this otherwise contemporary restaurant: You can also snag baskets of fried clams or oysters, plus beer-battered fish & chips (paired with craft cans from Row 34’s Best of Boston-winning beer program).
 Want something a little cheffier?
-Get your claws into blue crab cakes with grilled corn salad and lemon pepper aioli.
+Get your claws into lobster fettuccine with braised short rib and English peas.